sirredbeard/sirredbeard/README.md

 * building and leading groundbreaking engineering teams
 * Windows dev and administration
 * Linux dev and administration
-* in DevOps and MLOps
+* DevOps and MLOps
+* containers, Kubernetes, virtualization
 * with open source compliance and supply chain security